Video access guide

-This video, with audio, captions and signed in British Sign Language, offers an overview of World Museum, with a focus on access.
-It includes getting to and getting into the museum.
+Video with audio, captions and signed in British Sign Language.
+It offers an overview of World Museum, with a focus on access and includes getting to and getting into the museum.
 To turn off the captions click on the CC symbol.

 There is also detailed information on accessibility at World Museum on the Disabled Go website.